-Travel insurance will cover you if your flight is delayed and you miss your connection, if your luggage gets lost and you have to buy replacements, if you unexpectedly get struck down by appendicitis and have to be hospitalised, if your phone gets stolen and you need to get it replaced, or if you discover a family member has died while you’re overseas and now you need to get home immediately.
+Travel insurance will cover you if your flight is cancelled and you need to book a new one, if your luggage gets lost and you need to replace your belongings, if you suddenly get struck down by appendicitis and have to be hospitalised, or discover a family member has died while you’re overseas and now you need to get home immediately.
 If you fall seriously ill, your insurance will cover the costs to fly you home to receive medical treatment.
-You can’t afford not to travel with it.

 What Not to Pack for a Trip to the Spain